salihkilicoglu/movie-api/README.md

-# movie-api
+# Movie-Api
-Nodejs rest api for movies
+Nodejs rest api for movies with mongodb.

 # Movies